Editorial Team

 Management Committee

-Christie is a Canada Research Chair in Earthquake Geology and Associate Professor at McGill University.
+Christie Rowe, Executive Editor, Community (she/her) Christie is the Director of the Nevada Seismological Laboratory and a Professor at University of Nevada Reno.
 She studies outcrops of active and ancient, exhumed faults to understand fault creep, earthquake slip, and healing throughout the crust and plate boundaries.
 At Seismica, Christie coordinates journal building and organizational structure as Seismica’s Executive Editor for Community.

 Catherine (Kate) Rychert, Executive Editor, Equity, Diversity, and Inclusion